melezhik/outthentic-dsl/README.md

 Use text blocks if you want to achieve multiline checks.

-However when writing perl expressions, validators or generators one could use multilines strings.
+However when writing Perl expressions, validators or generators one could use multilines strings.

 \`\' delimiters breaks a single line text on a multi lines: